 1. The Fire Safe Council's Firewise Coordinator Pat Leach created this Steps to Creating or Updating Your Risk Assessment, in PDF format, clearly describing what you need to do.
 Download it to your own computer for ongoing reference.
 (The images of the Risk Assessment form will be fuzzy -- click on the link below in #2 to get your own download of the actual Risk Assessment Template to print and use.)

 Questions?
 Send an email to Pat via the Contact Us page on the Fire Safe Council website.
+Scroll past the map until you see the Contact Us form.
 (Don't contact the Coalition, we have nothing to do with the NFPA re-certification process.)

 Wildfire Preparedness Educational Resources for your FWC